Guide

 It’s important to understand that once you sign a lease through an agent, they typically have no further obligations to you.
 Any issues during your tenancy are between you and your landlord.
 Some agencies offer property management services for an additional fee, but this is separate from the initial letting commission.

 You can avoid agent fees entirely by renting directly from landlords.
-Platforms like MyRent allow you to search for apartments for rent in Malta posted directly by property owners, cutting out the middleman and saving you money.
-Look for listings marked as "direct from owner" or "no agent fees".
+MyRent lets you search for apartments for rent in Malta posted directly by property owners, cutting out the middleman and saving you money.
+Look for listings marked as “direct from owner” or “no agent fees”.

 Utility costs in Malta are an essential consideration when budgeting for your rental.
 Unlike some countries where utilities are often included in rent, in Malta you will almost always pay for water, electricity, and other services separately.